Download: Print Friendly.pdf

 - Non- Science: English composition, Communication, Critical Thinking, and Statistics

-- Look for the pre-licensure "Information Roadmap" on the CSUS University web site located in the nursing link.
+- Look for the pre-licensure "Information Roadmap" on the Stanislaus State University web site located in the nursing link.

 - Yes!
-Check the Equivalence Grid (HECCC) on the website to see which local community college courses match up with the CSUS requirements, or log onto www.assist.org to check other community college equivalencies for the state.
+Check the Equivalence Grid (HECCC) on the website to see which local community college courses match up with the Stanislaus State requirements, or log onto www.assist.org to check other community college equivalencies for the state.

 - We require Organic Chemistry for our program; generally Inorganic Chemistry is a pre-requisite for Organic Chemistry at most community colleges.